axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 Permission List
 ================

-Portal has a flexible security system which allows you to configure who can access applications, and what they can do/see within them.
+Portal has a flexible security system that allows you to configure who can access applications, and what they can do/see within them.

 Portal Task Permissions